 Lancashire also has a large, vibrant and thriving third sector with even more potential to contribute, to protect and improve the health and wellbeing of individuals and communities.
-As well as prioritising action to meet the important health needs in the county, this strategy will focus on building and exploiting these assets further for the benefit of the health and wellbeing of our citizens.
+As well as prioritising action to meet the important health needs in the county, this strategy will focus on building and utilising these assets for the benefit of the health and wellbeing of our citizens.